 Ceramics is an ancient industry that dates back to the time before history began.
 The oldest existing ceramic piece is the so-called Venus of Dolní Věstonice, a small statue of a female that was found in a small prehistoric settlement in the Czech Republic, and dates back to 28,000 BCE.
 These days, ceramics is not just a thriving industry, but a popular hobby as well.
 In this article, we are going to explore ceramics, discuss painting ceramics with acrylic paint, and the best type of ceramics to paint.

 Table of Contents

-What Is the Best Type of Ceramic to Paint?
+What Type of Ceramic can be Painted?

 The term ceramic has come to mean pottery in all its forms, be it glazed or unglazed, painted or plain.
 There are three main types of ceramic that we will look at, and then we will establish which is the best type to paint.

 Pottery in its raw, true form is also known as greenware.
 That means clay that has been air-dried but not been put into a kiln and fired.
 Greenware is extremely fragile and has a short lifespan, and is not recommended for painting or artwork.
 Furthermore, painting pottery that has not been kiln-fired would be difficult because even if you were to source paint for pottery, you would find that it would not adhere to the surface of the clay.